Our Services

 Helpful Resources

-A simple 10-step daily yoga routine can strengthen and relax the pelvic floor to support bladder and bowel control, sexual function, pregnancy recovery, and core stability, and consistent practice is linked with better arousal, lubrication, orgasm, and overall satisfaction.
-The sequence blends breathwork, mobility, and targeted work including diaphragmatic breathing, Cat-Cow, Child’s Pose, Bridge, Malasana, Happy Baby, Reclined Bound Angle, gentle Kegel integration with breath, supine twists, and Savasana.
+A daily 10-step pelvic floor yoga routine can strengthen and relax key muscles to support bladder and bowel control, sexual function, pregnancy recovery, and core stability.
+Consistent practice is linked to improved arousal, lubrication, orgasm, and overall satisfaction.
+The sequence combines breathwork, mobility, and targeted activation: diaphragmatic breathing, Cat-Cow, Child's Pose, Bridge, Malasana, Happy Baby, Reclined Bound Angle, breath-paired Kegels, supine twists, and Savasana.

-See below for the complete routine, modifications, and crucial safety details that can affect your next steps, including when to stop and contact a clinician for pelvic pain, pressure or bulging, leakage, fever, heavy bleeding, or sudden severe pain, plus a PSD symptom check to help decide whether to seek care.
+Below you'll find the full routine, modifications, and important safety guidance—including when to stop and contact a clinician for pelvic pain, pressure or bulging, leakage, fever, heavy bleeding, or sudden severe pain.

 The good news?
 Research suggests that yoga can support pelvic floor strength, flexibility, circulation, and relaxation.
 And many women ask: Can yoga improve female sexual function?
 Evidence indicates that it can.
 Studies have shown that regular yoga practice may improve arousal, lubrication, orgasm, and overall satisfaction by enhancing pelvic floor tone, blood flow, and mind‑body awareness.